mberriman/BSP2024/manuals/part1/part1.md

 ![](figures/figure_3.1.png)

 2. Paste "T265_10539" into the search bar in the top right of the page and click return.
-T265_10539 is a gene stable ID.
-These identifiers are allocated by the scientist or group that sequenced and annotated the genome.
+T265_10539 is a stable (i.e. permanent) identifier for a gene.
+These identifiers are usually allocated by the scientist or group that sequenced and annotated the genome.

 ![](figures/figure_3.2.png)

-You should get one result, matching a gene in *Opisthorchis viverrini*, the Southeast Asian Liver Fluke.
+You should get one result, matching a gene in *Opisthorchis viverrini*, the Southeast Asian liver fluke.
 Let's look at the page for the T265_10539 gene:

 3. Click T265_10539